10 Best HVAC

 • An HVAC system that's over 15 years old

-If you notice any of these HVAC issues, have a technician inspect your system.
-A local professional can identify problems and let you know whether whether repairing or getting a new HVAC unit is the correct solution.
+If you see any of these HVAC issues, we recommend having a technician inspect your system.
+A local professional can diagnose problems and decide whether fixing or replacing your HVAC unit is the correct solution.

 Cost of HVAC Installation and Maintenance in Issaquah

-• Heat pump: Heat pumps transfer hot and cool air between your home and the outdoors.
-They don't produce their own heat or AC, so they perform best in temperate climates.
+• Heat pump: Heat pumps move warm and cool air between your home and outside.
+They don't make their own heating and cooling, so they work best in more moderate climates.

 • Packaged heating and air: Packaged HVAC systems are a smart choice for smaller houses.
 These systems have a single combined AC and heating, normally located in a basement or attic.
 They're space-saving, cost-effective, and easy to maintain.